Life Insurance with Anemia.

-Why you have become anemic can and often will have a significant role in the outcome of your life insurance application which is why prior to being approved for a traditional term or whole life insurance policy, you can bet that most (if not all) of the top life insurance insurance companies are going to what to ask you a series of medical questions about “why” you have become anemic and just how “serious” the underlying pre-existing medical condition is that caused this to be.
+Why you have become anemic can and often will have a significant role in the outcome of your life insurance application which is why before being approved for a traditional term or whole life insurance policy, you can bet that most (if not all) of the top life insurance insurance companies are going to what to ask you a series of medical questions about “why” you have become anemic and just how “serious” the underlying pre-existing medical condition is that caused this to be.

 What kind of information will the insurance companies ask me or be interested in?

-- When were you first diagnosed with anemia?
+- When were you first diagnosed with Anemia?

-- Who diagnosed your anemia?
+- Who diagnosed your Anemia?
 A general practitioner or a specialist?

 - Do you know what has caused you to become anemic?

 - What symptoms (if any) led to your diagnosis?

 - Difficulty concentrating,